jahidulzaid/PyBanglaCodeActAgent/README.md

 * **BanglaCodeAct (Qwen3-8B)** — pass@1 reported: **94.0%** (development) and **71.6%** (blind test set).
 * The paper compares Zero-Shot, Few-Shot, Self-Consistency, and other baselines across models (Llama-3.1-8B, Qwen variants, DeepSeek-Coder, TigerLLM, etc.).
 See the paper excerpt for the full table of results.

-These numbers came from the paper text supplied with the request and are reproduced here for convenience.

 ## How the agent works (concise)

 1. **Thought**: model writes its plan/intent in Bangla (explain reasoning).